Sarala23-datascience/Sarala23-datascience/README.md

 ## About Me

-I’m a recent graduate with a Master’s degree in Mathematics with a specialization in Data Science.
+I’m a graduate with a Master’s degree in Mathematics with a specialization in Data Science.
 I have a passion for data analysis, machine learning, and leveraging data to solve real-world problems.
 I am currently seeking a data scientist role where I can apply my skills and grow in a dynamic environment.

 ## Skills